 One thing you should eat is…

 I could not stop eating here.
-The food is amazing and so cheap, which was surprising considering how expensive the transport and accommodation is.
+The food is amazing and so cheap, similar to Bangkok, which was surprising considering how expensive the transport and accommodation is.
 If I’m choosing one thing though, I’m going with the kaya toast.